 The Equality and Diversity Committee is responsible for the development and implementation of policies/activities to help provide a working and studying environment that all colleagues value and appreciate.
 We aim to deliver and maintain a well-balanced diversity of gender and ethnicity across all job families in the School of Chemistry.

 The Anne McLaren Fellowships are aimed at outstanding female scholars in science, technology, engineering and/or medicine at the early stage of their academic careers.
 The Fellowships enable female researchers in STEM subjects – often under-represented in these areas - to establish independent research careers.

-We are very proud to have acheived an Athena SWAN Silver Award (awarded May 2017) in recognition of our efforts.
-We are currently working towards a Gold Award for 2020.
+We are very proud to have achieved an Athena SWAN Silver Award (awarded May 2017) in recognition of our efforts.

 Athena SWAN ( http://www.athenaswan.org.uk/ ) recognises and celebrates good employment practice for women working in arts, humanities, social sciences, business and law.